Back to Insights

 Selecting the right AI model is a critical step in developing intelligent systems, but it often presents a significant cost challenge.
 With the rapid advancement of AI technologies, how do we choose the most suitable model without breaking the bank?
 This article explores cost-effective model selection strategies, offering practical insights into optimising AI development budgets whilst maintaining performance.

-Note: This post has been updated to reflect the latest advancements in tools and technologies as of October 2023.
+**Note:** This post has been significantly updated to reflect the latest advancements in tools and technologies as of 2026.

 Model selection involves evaluating various machine learning algorithms to determine which best fits the dataset and problem at hand.
 This process can be costly and time-consuming, particularly as models grow increasingly complex.
 However, a strategic approach to model selection can mitigate costs and improve outcomes.